 This post may contain affiliate links.
 Read our disclosure here.

-As a mother that loves to travel and provide experiences rather than toys, I often find it hard to think of something for birthdays, or to wrap and pop under the tree for Christmas morning, that doesn’t add to the kids’ already overflowing toy boxes, while also saving for the next adventure.
+As a mother that loves to travel and provide experiences rather than toys, I often find it hard to think of gifts that don’t add to the kids’ already overflowing toy boxes, while also saving money for the next adventure.
 With this in mind, I decided to compile a list of thoughtful and practical travel gifts for kids.
-Most of these products are used – and loved! – by my kids, or I’ve received great feedback about them from fellow parents.
+These thoughtful travel gifts for kids have been regularly used and loved by my family over the years!

 Actual birds-eye view of what I see every time I look up from my desk – rather motivating to see how much we have left to ‘scratch off’!